Seek Returns logo

 Min

-ANET vs. STX: A comparison of their P/E Ratio against the Computer Hardware industry benchmark.
+ANET vs. STX: A comparison of their Price-to-Earnings Ratio (TTM) against their respective Communications Equipment and Technology Hardware, Storage & Peripherals industry benchmarks.

 ANET